Tafari-K/Lofi/README.md

 #### **Target Audiences:**
 * People interested in Lofi music or looking to find out more information on the genre​.
 * Individuals of all ages finding a low stimulating beat to relax to.
-* New listener looking to find out more about the genre and its origins.
+* New listeners looking to find out more about the genre and its origins.
 * Fans of the genre looking to find new playlists and music.
 * People looking for a community of like-minded individuals who share the same interests.
 * Individuals looking for a place to sign up for a newsletter to keep up to date with the latest playlists and music.